Lighthouses of Germany: the Bodensee

 Michele Pegoraro has a nice nighttime view,

-is available, Wikimedia has numerous photos, Huelse has a historic postcard
+Wikimedia has numerous photos, Huelse has a historic postcard

 view, and Google has a satellite